 However, you need to be careful about the authenticity of the product nowadays.
 If it’s hand-made it must have some rough work at the back.

 If you see that it’s all regular it means it’s not artisanal.
 And unfortunately, there are a lot of fakes these days.
 I notice though that if you ask, the vendors would tell you which one is hand-made from the fabric one.

 If you continue walking past the church on the right side (Calle Utrilla) you will end up in the local market, another playground of local culture.
 There you can find all sorts of stuff from food to home and kitchen wear, you name it.
 It’s an interesting place to get to know the less touristy part of San Cristobal.

-You can do a loop and come out at the Iglesia del Cerrillio on another plaza, where you can walk around and continue down to Calle Bellisario Dominguez and make a stop to the cute cafe Kukulpan for great bakery.
+You can do a loop and come out at the Iglesia del Cerrillio on another plaza, where you can walk around and continue down to Calle Bellisario Dominguez and make a stop at the cute cafe Kukulpan for a great bakery.